jonhadfield/python-hosts/README.md

 [![codecov](https://codecov.io/gh/jonhadfield/python-hosts/branch/devel/graph/badge.svg)](https://codecov.io/gh/jonhadfield/python-hosts) [![Docs](https://img.shields.io/badge/docs-latest-brightgreen.svg?style=flat)](http://python-hosts.readthedocs.org/en/latest/)

 This is a python library for managing a hosts file.
 It enables you to add and remove entries, or import them from a file or URL.
+It remains compatible with Python 2.7 as well as modern Python 3 releases.

 Documentation
 -------------